RyanCavanaugh/TNTSHB/chapters/Basics.md

 ```

 Why did this happen?

-Well template strings are a feature from a version of ECMAScript called ECMAScript 2015 (a.k.a.
+Template strings are a feature from a version of ECMAScript called ECMAScript 2015 (a.k.a.
 ECMAScript 6, ES2015, ES6, etc. - don't ask).
 TypeScript has the ability to rewrite code from newer versions of ECMAScript to older ones such as ECMAScript 3 or ECMAScript 5 (a.k.a.
 ES3 and ES5).
 This process from moving from a newer or "higher" version of ECMAScript to an older or "lower" one is sometimes called *downleveling*.